 As we are only in the very early stages of planning and preparing these courses, don’t hesitate to take the opportunity to contact us to let us know your expectations and influence their contents, in case you are interested in such courses.

 We will also continue to participate to the key technical conferences.
-In particular, Free Electrons engineers will be present at the Android Builders Summit and the Embedded Linux Conference in San Francisco, and at Embedded Linux Conference Europe in Edinburgh in October.
-This participation to conferences allows Free Electrons engineers to remain up-to-date with the latest developments in the embedded Linux area and to create useful contacts in the community.
+In particular, Bootlin engineers will be present at the Android Builders Summit and the Embedded Linux Conference in San Francisco, and at Embedded Linux Conference Europe in Edinburgh in October.
+This participation to conferences allows Bootlin engineers to remain up-to-date with the latest developments in the embedded Linux area and to create useful contacts in the community.
 Do not hesitate to go to such conferences, develop your technical knowledge and to take the opportunity to meet us there!

 Last but not least, we will try harder to really write this newsletter every quarter.
 In 2012, we were so busy with projects that we didn’t manage to release newsletters for Q3 and Q4.

-You can follow Free Electrons news by reading our blog (31 articles in 2012) and by following our quick news on Twitter.
+You can follow Bootlin news by reading our blog (31 articles in 2012) and by following our quick news on Twitter.

 We have delivered two seminars about Android during the last quarter of 2012.
 The seminars were held in Belfort and Grenoble, France, and were organized by Captronic, a French public program to support innovation in electronic systems.